mighdoll/wgsl-linker/packages/mini-parse/doc/TaggedParserCombinators.md

 ### Tagged Parser Combinators

-I added a **tag** feature to the [mini-parse] parser combinator library, to name individual elements in the parse tree.
+I added a little **tag** feature to the
+[mini-parse] parser combinator library, to name individual elements in the parse tree.
-I haven't seen tags in other parser combinator libraries, but it's surely been done - it's a pretty simple idea.
+I haven't seen tags in other parser combinator libraries, but it's probably not too hard to add to your favorite parsing library if it doesn't already use tags.
 Tagging elements in a grammar helps users reliably extract particular elements from a parse tree, even a deeply nested parse tree.